DP Training

 DP Training will manage student complaints to ensure:

-f.
-Continuous improvement: DP Training will learn from complaints and use information to
+6. Continuous improvement: DP Training will learn from complaints and use information to improve services.

 Statement of Purpose